inspr/core-legacy/doc/client_controller.md

 ```go
 func (ac *AppClient) Get(ctx context.Context, context string) (*meta.App, error)
 ```
-`Get` gets information from an dApp inside the Insprd.
-The context refers to the dApp itself, represented with a dot separated query, such as **app1.app2**.
+`Get` gets information from a dApp inside the Insprd.
+The `context string` refers to the dApp itself, represented with a dot separated query, such as **app1.app2**.
-So to get an dApp inside `app1` that is called `app2` you would call ac.Get(context.Background(), "app1.app2").
+So to get a dApp inside `app1` that is called `app2` you would call ac.Get(context.Background(), "app1.app2").

 ### func \(\*AppClient) Create

 ```go
 func (ac *AppClient) Create(ctx context.Context, context string, app *meta.App, dryRun bool) (diff.Changelog, error)
 ```
 `Create` creates an dApp inside the Insprd.
-The context refers to the parent dApp where the actual dApp will be instantiated, represented with a dot separated query, such as **app1.app2**.
+The `context string` refers to the parent dApp where the actual dApp will be instantiated, represented with a dot separated query, such as **app1.app2**.
 The information of the dApp, such as name and other metadata, will be extracted from the definition of the dApp itself.
-So to create an dApp inside `app1` with the name app2 you would call `ac.Create(context.Background(), "app1", &meta.App{...}, false)`.
+So to create a dApp inside `app1` with the name app2 you would call `ac.Create(context.Background(), "app1", &meta.App{...}, false)`.

 ### func \(\*AppClient) Update